This post may contain affiliate links. Please read our disclosure policy.

 raw shrimp topped with chopped parsley in a baking dish.

-1. Add Toppings: Sprinkle chopped parsley over the shrimp and dot with small pieces of butter.
+1. Top with chopped parsley and dot with small pieces of butter.

 pieces of butter scattered on top of a dish filled with raw shrimp and chopped parsley.